microsoft/TypeScript-wiki/JSDoc-support-in-JavaScript.md

 Note any tags which are not  explicitly listed below (such as `@constructor`) are not yet supported.

-Your Javascript code with Jsdoc can be typechecked by typescript.
+Your JSDoc-annotated JavaScript code can also be type-checked by TypeScript.
 See [Type Checking JavaScript Files](Type-Checking-JavaScript-Files.md)

 ##  Variables